Back to stories list

 Nomba nga cakuti umwana taaleekula, alifye umunono, fyonse nga fyalifye bwino.
 Lelo uyu punda alikulile saana icakuti aleka ukukumana mu numa yaba nyina.
 Elyo nangu eshe shani, ificitwa fyakwe tafyali fya buntu.
 Inshita yonse banyina baleebafye ne cifukushi kabili abanaka.
 Limo-limo baaleemupeela incito sha nama.

-Mifilifili ni bunyemi zahula mwahali a mbongolo.
+Mifilifili ni bunyemi zahula mwahalaa minahano ya Mbongolo.
 Neisakoni kueza ze ni zale.
 Neisakoni kuba mo ni mwale.
-Seitonyema hahulu kueza kuli, zazi lelimu, yato laha bo mayona kubawiseza fafasi.
+Seinyema hahulu kueza kuli, zazi leliñwi, yalahela bo maayona fafasi.

 Confusion and anger built up inside Donkey.
 He couldn’t do this and he couldn’t do that.
 He couldn’t be like this and he couldn’t be like that.
 He became so angry that, one day, he kicked his mother to the ground.